5/8/2025

 Conference Operator

-And our final question comes from the line of Rahul Pratapali.
-Hi,
+And our final question comes from the line of Rahul Pradipalli with JP Morgan.
+Please go ahead.

 speaker

-guys.
-Jonathan, a lot has been discussed in terms of how advertising costs could get very low on a per transaction basis.
-I think especially as agencies given to AI models and like large brands and the consumer and internet industry are catching up on this.
-You have you have been leading the space and business transformation in multiple areas of your operations, whatnot.
+Hey, guys.
+Jonathan, a lot has been discussed in terms of how advertising costs could get very low on a per-transaction basis.
+I think especially as agencies given to AI models and, like, large brands and the consumer and Internet industry are catching up on this.
+You have been leading the space in business transformation in multiple areas of your operations, whatnot.
 Curious how you think about this area on advertising and marketing spend as this is going to be a big focus going forward for your sales and traffic driver.

 speaker

-Well, thanks for the question.
+Raul, thanks for the question.
 I do think it's a huge opportunity.
-We've been leveraging AI across the business in a number of use cases, whether it be workforce management, talent selection, and customer service, etc. And I think there's a lot of opportunities to leverage AI in terms of our in terms of loyalty and customer acquisition as well.
+We've been leveraging AI across the business in a number of use cases, whether it be workforce management, talent selection, and you know, customer service, et cetera.
+And I think there's a lot of opportunities to leverage AI in terms of loyalty and customer acquisition as well.
 So we're exploring and testing a bunch of things today.
 We're hopeful that it can help us in terms of our cost per acquisition of customers and our retention.
-But I'd say it's still early days, but a number of tests and pilots that the team is all over right now.
+But I'd say it's still early days.
+But a number of tests and pilots that the team is all over right now.
+Thank you.

 speaker